Next Generation Social Sciences in Africa

 - Doctoral dissertation completion fellowship: Supporting a one-year leave from teaching responsibilities with a stipend of up to US$15,000 to permit the completion of a dissertation that advances research on peace, security, and development topics.

-The program encourages innovative research on peace, security, and development topics.
-This theme is intended to be interpreted broadly and creatively.
-We envision supporting a diverse set of projects grappling with a range of processes using evidence-based research.
-Some, we hope, will examine large-scale phenomena and others small-scale social processes so that some applicants, for example, might propose projects exploring global flows of refugees across country borders and continents while others might look at street theater in refugee camps.
+The program encourages innovative research on peace, security, and development topics, moving the boundaries of scholarship and research by exploring concrete linkages between these themes.
+We envision supporting a diverse set of projects grappling with a range of processes using evidence-based research across both global and local perspectives.
+Some, we hope, will examine large-scale phenomena and others small-scale social processes.
+The strongest projects typically will explore connections across these scales.
+Applicants, for example, might propose projects exploring global flows of refugees across country borders and continents or the state of internally displaced persons affected by local and regional disruptions of livelihood and economic security.
+Others might look at street theater in refugee camps.
 Similarly, some fellows might test the proposition that global financial markets contribute to peace and stability while others might examine the role of local market culture in unstable regions.
+We also support work that advances contemporary research on peace and security issues, including research on human security, economic security, livelihoods and resilience, and failure of governance.
+Projects might explore any range of issues, including soaring unemployment rates, widespread discrimination against populations, the effects of climate change on food security and water basins, and the threats any one of these issues pose to peace, security, and development efforts.
 Above all projects should advance important fields of study and social science knowledge.

 We strongly encourage applicants to explain how their work aligns with the program's thematic priorities and demonstrate their capacity to contribute to a network advancing innovative research on peace, security and development.
 Applicants therefore should submit a project proposal that has been written specifically for this fellowship competition, rather than simply submit the approved research proposal that they developed for their university.
 The project proposal for this competition offers applicants an opportunity to further hone their approach to their dissertation topic.